Fr\'echet random forests for metric space valued regression with non euclidean predictors: Discussion

-However, there are two main limitations to Fréchet trees and forests: the first is that the Fréchet mean has to exist in the output space \cite{legouic:hal-01163262} and has to be fairly approximated.
+However, there are two main limitations to Fr\'echet trees and forests: the first one is that the Fr\'echet mean has to exist in the output space \citep{legouic:hal-01163262} and has to be fairly approximated.
 The second concerns the computation time.
-Indeed, even if, the proposed approaches have been fully coded for the trajectories case, Fréchet random forests can still be computationally intensive.
+Indeed, as mentioned in the section \ref{res1}, in the implementation of our R package \texttt{FrechForest} the emphasis has largely been put on flexibility, which allows to analyze a very large spectrum of data such as images, curves, scalars, factors and shapes.
+However, this implementation has not been optimized for optimal computation times and then Fr\'echet random forests can still be computationally intensive.
 This problem can be alleviated by the fact that, as all forests methods, they are easily parallelized (the different trees can be built in parallel).

-One direction for future work is to develop these methods for images and shapes data and to include the possibility of dealing with mixed data in the implementation.
-Finally, we are working on the proof of consistency of the estimators thanks to the recent work around the Fréchet mean and the Fréchet regression in \cite{petersen2019frechet}.